Tincup Creek

 North Fork Tincup Creek

-In Phase I, over 400 large trees were cut in the project area.
+In Phase I (2022), over 400 large trees were cut in the project area.
 These trees were then pulled and positioned by teams of draft horses.
 Lee Mabey, Forest Fisheries Biologist for the Caribou-Targhee National Forest, designed the structures and oversaw the placement of each log.
-Phase II is scheduled for summer 2024.
+A Montana Conservation Corps crew used a post-pounder to secure structures in place.

 Additional Resources: